Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

 earlier than the WSL2 engine.
 Because when it happens, none of your local drives will be mounted in any of the Docker containers and mounting manually always sucks.

-#### In step 10: Skip the terminal emulator part

-Many tutorial pages devote a whole chapter to the terminal emulators, particularly to the ConEmu.
-No doubt, that is a marvellous application, but let's stop a little bit and think.
-Do we really need it?
-What will we win with another terminal?
-Okay, the **CMD.exe** is not enough, the
-**PowerShell** has a different purpose, the Git for windows shipped the **BASH.exe** which is a good start, but now we have the **WSL.exe**.
-We need that, we work with that, we work IN that.

-So everything

 <figure class="a-illustration">
     <img class="a-illustration__image" src="/assets/img/post-illustration-placeholder.jpg" data-src="/assets/img/blog/2020/docker/start-web-development-on-windows/docker-desktop.png">
     <figcaption class="a-illustration__caption">Settings of the Docker Desktop</figcaption>